PTSD VA Disability Benefits Claim Tips

-Non-Combat PTSD Stressors: These are events like a rape, witnessing a rape, military sexual trauma, hazing, or training accidents.
+These are events like rape, witnessing a rape, military sexual trauma, hazing, or training accidents.
 Your PTSD stressor did not have to happen in a foreign country or in a war zone.
 PTSD can affect veterans who only served stateside.

 FAQ: How To Win Your PTSD VA Disability Benefits Claim

 Can I get VA disability for PTSD?

 Yes.
 The Veterans Administration will pay veterans with service-connected PTSD monthly compensation.

 Is PTSD considered a disability?

 The Veterans Administration recognizes PTSD as a mental condition that may be related to service and PTSD is therefore compensable.

 The VA will give you a disability rating based upon the severity of your PTSD.
 If you are considered service-connected, you will receive a VA disability PTSD rating of 0%, 10%, 30%, 50%, 70%, or 100%.

 How much does the VA pay for PTSD?